robfostier/laying-grass/README.md

 - It then looks at every cell in the board, starting at {0, 0} :
     - If it finds a cell owned by that player, it stores 1 + the minimum value stored in {x - 1, y}, {x, y - 1} and {x - 1, y - 1}.
 Using that logic, we are able to construct `table`.
     - It a cell beats that player `largestSquare`, it updates it with its value and stores its coordinates in `bestX` and `bestY`.
 - After computing `largestSquare`, it uses `bestX`and `bestY` to go back at these coordinates and look in a `largestSquare` size.
-For each cell in this area, it increments `grassCount` if that cell's type is `GRASS`.
+For each cell in this area, it increments `grassCount` if that cell's type is `GRASS`, is not a former bonus, and is owned by the player.
 - It then compares `largestSquare` and `grassCount` to `toBeat`.
 If `largestSquare` beats `toBeat.first` or if it equals it and `grassCount` beats `toBeat.second`, that player has set a new best Score.
 It updates `toBeat` and store that player as the provisional winner.

 Finally, after computing the scores for each player, the method has determined the winner and returns it.